 Committees serve as an essential component of the full Board to address specific issues referred by the public or recommended by staff.
-Committees are composed of three or more Board members who are charged with gathering public input, exploring alternatives to the issues, and making a recommendation to the full Board.
+Committees are composed of two Board members who are charged with gathering public input, exploring alternatives to the issues, and making a recommendation to the full Board.

-Committee Responsibilities Executive Address issues related to expenditures/revenue/fund Committee condition, executive officer selection/evaluation, legislation/regulations, committee policy/procedures, and special administrative projects.
-Education Address issues related to acupuncture educational standards, Committee school application and approval process, tutorial programs, and continuing education.
-Examination Address issues related to development and administration Committee contracts, administration, and miscellaneous issues.
-Enforcement Address enforcement issues, propose regulations, policies, Committee and standards to ensure compliance with the Board's statutes and regulations.
+Committee Responsibilities Executive Committee Address issues related to expenditures/revenue/fund condition, executive officer selection/evaluation, legislation/regulations, committee policy/procedures, and special administrative projects.
+Education Committee Address issues related to acupuncture educational standards, school application and approval process, tutorial programs, and continuing education.
+Examination Committee Address issues related to development and administration contracts, administration, and miscellaneous issues.
+Enforcement Committee Address enforcement issues, propose regulations, policies, and standards to ensure compliance with the Board's statutes and regulations.